sorentwo/braintree-elixir/README.md

 You'll need a Braintree sandbox account to run the integration tests.
 Also, be sure that your account has [Duplicate Transaction Checking][dtc] disabled.

+Your environment needs to have the following:
+- Add-ons with ids: "bronze", "silver" and "gold"
+- Plans with ids: "starter", "business"
+- "business" plan needs to include the following Add-ons: "bronze" and "silver"

 [dtc]: https://articles.braintreepayments.com/control-panel/transactions/duplicate-checking

 ## License